 How to Sign Checks

-When endorsing a company check for your LLC or corporation, it’s just as essential to make it overtly clear you’re signing on behalf of the company.
+When endorsing a check for your LLC or corporation, it’s just as essential to make it overtly clear you’re signing on behalf of the company.
 That said, it’s necessary to verify specific requirements with your bank.

 And if you’re authorized to sign, include the company name, name of the person signing, signer’s title, and any specific requirements from the bank (if any) in the endorsement area.